Intern-S1-MO: Long-horizon Reasoning Agent for Olympiad?Level Mathematical Problem Solving: RL training for Evolution of math agents

 Leveraging the conditional structure of the hierarchical policy, the per-round advantage can be estimated via a high-level critic $V(s_t)$, updated to satisfy:

 where $s_{t+1}$ is the state after applying $u_t$.
 The advantage for round $t$ is then $A_t = r_t + \gamma V(s_{t+1}) - V(s_t)$.
-On low-level, we can then perform an online policy gradient conditioned on this advantage, aggregating token-level log-likelihoods within the round:
+On a low level, we can then perform an online policy gradient conditioned on this advantage, aggregating token-level log-likelihoods within the round:

 \paragraph{Reward Function} As mentioned in Section \ref{sec 2}, we employ a Process Verifier (PV) to assess the logical rigor of complex mathematical proofs.
 Specifically, the PV examines the agent’s final solution and outputs natural language feedback identifying the indices of steps containing logical fallacies.
 We estimate the PV’s confidence via a multi-round voting mechanism.
 In particular, for problems amenable to outcome supervision, the final reward $R$ is set to 0 if the final answer is incorrect.
 We further discuss the role of these supervision signals for RL steps in Section \ref{sec 3.3}.